petrylabs/fcc-node-exercise-tracker/README.md

   duration: 60
 }
 ```
-#### User Exercises - Response Body
+#### POST User Exercises Response Body
-The response returned from POST /api/users/:_id/exercises will be the user object with the exercise fields added.
+The response returned from `POST /api/users/:_id/exercises` will be the user object with the exercise fields added.
 ```
 {
   username: "fcc_test",